-Miriam joined Moeller IP Advisors in 2008, where she works as a patent technical advisor in a wide variety of chemical subject-matter, which includes synthetic organic and inorganic chemistry, industrial processes, polymer chemistry, metal recovery and refining, chemical engineering, devices amongst other fields.
+Miriam joined Moeller IP Advisors in 2008, where she has since worked as a patent technical advisor in a wide variety of chemical subject matter, including synthetic organic and inorganic chemistry, industrial processes, polymer chemistry, metal recovery and refining, chemical engineering and devices, among other fields.

 From 1992 to 1999, Miriam was an Argentine Patent Examiner in the polymer and chemistry areas.
-In 2000, she was promoted to Coordinator of the chemical and industrial process areas of the Argentine Patent Office.
+In the year 2000, she was promoted to Coordinator of the chemical and industrial process areas of the Argentine Patent Office.
 In 2002, she was appointed General Coordinator of the Patent Office.
-This position she held until 2004.
-Thanks to her extensive directorial roles, she has excellent managerial experience.
+She held this position until 2004.
+Thanks to her extensive directorial roles, she has developed excellent managerial experience.

-Miriam was guest Lecturer of Industrial Property Master at Austral University from 2006-2012.
-From 2006 to 2016, she was evaluator of National award for Innovation (INNOVAR).
+Miriam was guest Lecturer of Industrial Property Master at Austral University from 2006 to 2012.
+From 2006 to 2016, she was an evaluator of the National award for Innovation (INNOVAR).

-Outside of the office, Miriam is a veteran hockey player.
-She and her team won several tournaments.
-She also enjoys cycling and likes traveling.
+Outside the office, Miriam is a veteran hockey player and she and her team have won several tournaments.
+She also enjoys cycling and likes to travel.

-Degree in Chemical engineering University of La Plata, Buenos Aires (Argentina) Postgraduate studies in “Polymer Industries” from University of Buenos Aires (Argentina).
+- Degree in Chemical Engineering from the University of La Plata, Buenos Aires (Argentina)

-“Documentation of Invention Patents”, issued by the European Patent Office (EPO).
-The Hague May.
-1998 (The Netherlands)
+“Documentation of Invention Patents,” issued by the European Patent Office (EPO) in The Hague (The Netherlands), May 1998

 - Annual training courses via the Cooperation Agreement between the European Patent Office (EPO) and the Latin American Patent Offices held by EPO Experts at the Argentine Patent Office (1992 to 2004)